Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Introduction

 \section{Introduction}

 Excitons---bound electron-hole pairs---play a fundamental role in determining the optical and electronic response of semiconducting and insulating (two-dimensional) materials.
-From a theoretical perspective, describing excitonic effects requires going beyond single-particle approximations and typically involves \gls{tddft} with suitable long-range xc-kernels, or \gls{mbpt} within the $GW$ plus \gls{bse} framework~\cite{Hybertsen1986,Rohlfing2000a,Onida2002}.
+From a theoretical perspective, describing excitonic effects requires going beyond single-particle approximations and typically involves time-dependent density functional theory (TDDFT) with suitable long-range xc-kernels, or many-body perturbation theory (MBPT) within the $GW$ plus Bethe-Salpeter equation (BSE) framework~\cite{Hybertsen1986,Rohlfing2000a,Onida2002}.
 Excitation energies and optical spectra computed in such a way can then be compared to absorption or luminescence spectroscopy.
-While theory naturally provides detailed information about the quantum mechanical nature of the exciton wave function in real and momentum space, optical experiments provide only limited microscopic insights.
+While theory naturally provides detailed information about the quantum mechanical nature of the underlying exciton wave function in real and momentum space, optical experiments provide only limited microscopic insights.

-Here, \gls{tarpes} has emerged as a promising tool to dynamically probe excited states in energy and momentum space, thus offering enhanced insight into the microscopic nature of excitons~\cite{Madeo2020,Man2021,Dong2021,Wallauer2021,Wallauer2021a,Bennecke2024,Reutzel2024}.
-It is therefore highly desirable to have a theory that can connect \gls{tarpes} signature with first-principles calculations.
-The arguably most direct way of simulating \gls{tarpes} is a numerical photodetection scheme, as implemented in real-time \gls{tddft}~\cite{Dauth2016b,DeGiovannini2017}, which not only allows for pump-probe simulations in linear and nonlinear regimes but also captures final-state effects in the photoemission process~\cite{Dauth2016a,Kern2023}.
-Unfortunately, non-equilibriumical approximation for the xc-kernel in real-time \gls{tddft} is the adiabatic local density approximation, which fails to capture excitonic effects.
+Here, time- and angle-resolved photoemission spectroscopy (trARPES) has emerged as a promising tool to dynamically probe excited states in energy and momentum space, thus offering enhanced insight into the microscopic nature of excitons~\cite{Madeo2020,Man2021,Dong2021,Wallauer2021,Wallauer2021a,Bennecke2024,Reutzel2024}.
+It is therefore highly desirable to have a theory that can connect trARPES signatures with first-principles calculations.
+The arguably most direct way of simulating trARPES is a numerical photodetection scheme, as implemented in real-time TDDFT~\cite{Dauth2016b,DeGiovannini2017}, which not only allows for pump-probe simulations in linear and nonlinear regimes but also captures final-state effects in the photoemission process~\cite{Dauth2016a,Kern2023}.
+Unfortunately, the only practically applicable approximation for the xc-kernel in such real-time TDDFT simulations is the adiabatic local density approximation, which fails to capture excitonic effects.